FDA deploying ‘fast-track’ arsenal against COVID-19

 Speed has been a critical factor since the start of the pandemic, with former President Donald Trump touting his Operation Warp Speed for delivering a vaccine in record time.

-The operation placed bets on multiple vaccine platforms, each with decades of research behind them, and sped the process by funding trials, pre-purchasing doses and green-lighting manufacturing while the drugmakers tested their vaccines trials and submitted data to regulators.
+The operation placed bets on multiple vaccine platforms, each with decades of research behind them, and sped the process by funding trials, pre-purchasing doses and greenlighting manufacturing while the drugmakers tested their vaccines trials and submitted data to regulators.

 “They could go right one after the other, phase 1 to phase 3,” Dr. Sharfstein said.
 “Usually, there’s a big space in between, in part because companies are trying to decide whether the evidence is good enough to pay for the next study.”